 Using “I” vs “You” in this manner is a small detail that will make a big difference.
 According to Psychology Today “I” statements can prevent defensiveness.

 From today forward become aware of this simple skill of using “I” statements when you communicate with others.
 Become aware of when and how you use the word YOU.
 Make a conscious effort to not YOU people.
 You’ll have a lot more peace in the relationship and you’ll increase your chance of being heard and understood.

 I’m Anna-Thea an author and educator.
 I am passionate about helping women speak up for themselves.
-If this article resonated with you and you would like to be a better communicator check out my online courses that help women get their needs met in their relationships.
+If this article resonated with you and you would like to be a better communicator check out my free course Discover How to Really Feel Heard and Understood.
+It will help you get your needs met in relationships.